Compfiles: Catalog Of Math Problems Formalized In Lean

 end Imo2022P6

-File author(s): Joseph Myers
+File author(s): Joseph Myers, Kimi K3

-This problem does not yet have a complete formalized solution.
+This problem has a complete formalized solution.

 The problem was imported from IMOLean/IMO/IMO2022P6.lean.